 - 6.1 Economic growth is central to the overall strategy for Greater Manchester.
-It will be essential to raising incomes, improving health and quality of life, and providing the finances to deliver better infrastructure, services and facilities. - Greater Manchester has developed a Local Industrial Strategy (60) which sets out how the city region will build on its unique strengths and opportunities and capitalise on the creativity of its people to create a digital-enabled, green city region. - 6.3 The Local Industrial Strategy has two key objectives: - Supporting our globally competitive strengths.
-Building on our globally competitive research strengths and industrial opportunities in health innovation and advanced materials(61) and capitalising on the creativity and collaborative culture of our people, our digital and technology asset base and our emerging capabilities in green industries will be essential if the city region is to continue to attract investment and create new businesses and jobs for the future.
+It will be essential to raising incomes, improving health and quality of life, and providing the finances to deliver better infrastructure, services and facilities. - 6.2 Greater Manchester has developed a Local Industrial Strategy which sets out how the city region will build on its unique strengths and opportunities and capitalise on the creativity of its people to create a digital-enabled, green city region. - 6.3 The Local Industrial Strategy has two key objectives: - Supporting our globally competitive strengths.
+Building on our globally competitive research strengths and industrial opportunities in health innovation and advanced materials and capitalising on the creativity and collaborative culture of our people, our digital and technology asset base and our emerging capabilities in green industries will be essential if the city region is to continue to attract investment and create new businesses and jobs for the future.
 Through this we will be pioneering emerging sectors, creating significant global competence and additional value for our local economy as these new sectors grow and flourish. - Strengthening the foundations of our economy.
 Despite having concentrations of globally competitive, highly productive businesses, Greater Manchester's overall productivity is around 10% lower than the national average.
-(62) Tackling this is important because it holds back people's earning potential and makes our economy more vulnerable to economic shocks.
-Strengthening our people, infrastructure, business environment, innovation ecosystems and places will be important to enable all sectors and all places in Greater Manchester to be productive and prosperous.
-We need to grasp global opportunities emerging from changes to world markets and develop industries of the future, while also ensuring competitiveness and job quality in our high employment, low productivity sectors. - Two of Greater Manchester's key economic strengths are its size and diversity.
-Greater Manchester accounts for one-fifth of the population(63), jobs(64) and economic output in the North of England, and its economy is bigger than that of Wales and Northern Ireland.
-It is one of the most diverse economic areas in the UK(65) and is second only to London for attracting Foreign Direct Investment.(66) This helps to provide a broad range of opportunities for businesses and varied jobs for residents.
-It also means that it is well-placed to take advantage of new economic possibilities and should be more resilient to change.
-The inter-dependencies between our economic sectors mean that growth in one can support job creation in others.
+Tackling this is important because it holds back people's earning potential and makes our economy more vulnerable to economic shocks.
+Strengthening our people, infrastructure, business environment, innovation ecosystems and places will be important to enable all sectors and all places in Greater Manchester to be productive

+&lt;sup>60 Greater Manchester Local Industrial Strategy June 2019 GM Local Industrial Strategy and prosperous.
+We need to grasp global opportunities emerging from changes to world markets and develop industries of the future, while also ensuring competitiveness and job quality in our high employment, low productivity sectors.